lncapital/ringtooljs/README.md

 * Gives you an overview wether a Channel has alreasdy been opended before reblancing
 * Possibility to set fees to zero, circumventing the gossip protocol (which might be slow for less connected nodes)
-* Inserts a default (fake) policy in case no policy for the channel has be propagated.
+* Inserts a default (fake) policy in case no policy for the channel has been propagated.